- Search The Registry

 - My Account

-Argued by Spottswood Robinson on January 11, 1951, judgment was entered for the defendant on the first cause of action, since it was found that the regulation was lawful and reasonable by the jury to which the question was first submitted and later by the judge when he concluded that the question was one of law to be decided by him.
+Argued by Spottswood Robinson on January 11, 1951, judgment was entered for the defendant on the first cause of action.
+It was found that the regulation was lawful and reasonable by the jury to which the question was first submitted and later by the judge when he concluded that the question was one of law to be decided by him.